South Carolina Medical Malpractice Lawyer

 Medical malpractice victims (and their loved ones) assume a lot of needless guilt.
 Family members may feel that they haven’t protected loved ones from caregiver mistakes.
 According to a study by the New England Journal of Medicine, many victims and family members fear retribution if they do complain.
 Often, physicians who commit malpractice distance themselves from patients and their families, in effect isolating them when they most need their doctor.

-Because malpractice cases can sometimes progress at a snail’s pace, your attorney probably has plenty of good suggestions to help dial down your emotions and those of your family.
+Because malpractice cases can sometimes progress at a snail’s pace, your medical malpractice attorney probably has plenty of good suggestions to help dial down your emotions and those of your family.
 Support groups often help.
 Sometimes counseling may provide emotional or psychological relief; but also let those who support you every day help you shoulder the burden, and let them know this isn’t their fault.
 The malpracticing healthcare provider is the only one who should feel shame, not you or your family.